Important Immunization Requirement: Do You Have a Student Entering Seventh Grade or Twelfth Grade This Fall?

 - One dose of Meningococcal Vaccine (MenACWY, Menactra, or Menveo) given at age 16 or older.

-Effective July 1, 2021, these immunizations are required for all students entering seventh and twelfth grades, including those who choose all-virtual instruction.
+Effective July 1, 2021, these immunizations are required for all students entering seventh and twelfth grades.
 Parents or guardians should ask their private healthcare provider, or the health department, to review their student's immunization record to ensure that their student has received these required immunizations.

 Seventh grade students cannot begin school in August without documentation of the Tdap and Meningococcal vaccines.